62億円を注ぎこんだパク・ボゴム&IU主演「おつかれさま」、成功の事例になるか

 Will ”Thank You” starring Park Bo-Gum and IU, which cost 6.2 billion yen, become a success story?

-The TV series "Thank You" has finally been unveiled.
-The series, which was completed with a budget of 60 billion won (about 6.2 billion yen), was a success, unlike the other big productions that have received harsh report cards recently.
+The TV series "Goodbye" has finally been unveiled.
+"Goodbye", which was completed with a production budget of 60 billion won (about 6.2 billion yen), is a success, unlike the big-budget dramas that have received harsh report cards recently.

 On the 5th, the production presentation of the Netflix series "Thank You" was held at the Conrad Seoul Hotel in Yeouido, Yeongdeungpo-gu, Seoul.

-Director Kim Won-seok, IU, Park Bo-Gum, Moon So-Ri, and Park Hae-Joon attended the event.
-Director Kim Won-seok, who was in charge of directing the film, said, "From the beginning, I wanted to create something that would appeal to the grandparents' generation,
+Director Kim Won-seok, IU, Park Bo-gum, Moon So-ri, and Park Hae-joon attended the event.
+Director Kim Won-seok, who was in charge of directing the film, said, "From the beginning, I wanted to create something that would appeal to my grandparents' generation,

 This TV series was planned as a dedication to the parent generation and as encouragement for the child generation.
 The invisible walls between generations, between genders, and between people are getting bigger, but I made this with the hope that they will break down even a little.